CSCfi/csc-user-guide/docs/apps/turbomole.md

 ```

 !!! note
     Second-order approximate coupled cluster calculations using the `ricc2` module have been reported to suffer from numerical errors resulting in crashed jobs.
-This applies to Turbomole versions 7.5 and older on Puhti.
+This applies to Turbomole versions 7.5 and older on Puhti-rhel7.
 For reliable performance, we suggest running `ricc2` calculations using Turbomole 7.5.1.

 !!! note
     Particularly some of the wavefunction-based electron correlation methods can be very disk I/O intensive.
-Such jobs benefit from using the fast local storage on Puhti.
+Such jobs benefit from using the fast local storage on Puhti-rhel7.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.

-### Batch script example for Puhti using MPI parallelization and local disk
+### Batch script example for Puhti-rhel7 using MPI parallelization and local disk

 ```
 #!/bin/bash